solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 More details on configuring PeerAuthentication policies can be found [here](https://istio.io/latest/docs/tasks/security/authentication/authn-policy/).

-To test this out, we need a route in Gloo:
+To test this out, we need a route in Gloo Edge:
 ```bash
 glooctl add route --name prodpage --namespace gloo-system --path-prefix / --dest-name default-productpage-9080 --dest-namespace gloo-system
 ```